rDany/rdany/README.md

 # rDany
-rDany is a virtual assistant designed to locally.
+rDany is a virtual assistant designed to run locally.

 Features:
 - Lightweight